Information-Fusion-Lab-Umass/NoisyInjectiveFlows/README.md

 ### Training
 To train a model, first create a yaml file for the model architecture.
 All model's used in the paper have an existing yaml file.
-One a yaml file exists, run the following:
+Once a yaml file exists, run the following:
 ```
 python train_runner.py --name yamlfilename
 ```
 ### Running Experiments
-To train experiments, run the following:
+To run experiments, run the following:
 ```
 python plot_experiments.py --names model_name1 --experiment_root 'Experiments'
 ```